mateuszgachowski/nuxt-ioc/docs/src/guide/testing.md

 Automated tests are considered an essential part of any software development that is ment to be long-running.

-In this chapter we will focus mainly on unit testing your IOC classes.
+In this chapter we will focus mainly on unit testing your IoC classes.

 ::: tip
 As you might see `Test` directory is separated from `Domain` directory.
 In some projects you'll probably see tests put within the source files (side by side).
 We have tested both approaches and decided to go with separated `Test` directory containing only tests.
 As always, this is just a suggestion and you can choose by yourself.